-The National Moot Court Competition is the country’s oldest interscholastic moot court tournament.
-Region IV, the largest region in the tournament, is open to law schools in Kentucky, North Carolina, Virginia, and West Virginia.
-This year there were 21 teams from 12 law schools, including Duke, George Mason and Virginia universities.
+The National Moot Court Region IV Tournament is open to law schools in Kentucky, North Carolina, Virginia, and West Virginia.
+This year teams from the following law schools competed: Campbell, Duke, Elon, George Mason, Kentucky, Louisville, North Carolina, Richmond, Wake Forest, Washington and Lee, West Virginia, and William and Mary.
 The competition was held in the Fourth Circuit courthouse in Richmond, Virginia.

-By winning the Region IV Tournament, the Wake Forest team earned a spot in the National Moot Court Finals, where the top two teams from all fifteen regions will compete in New York City in February.
-This is the fourth straight year in which Wake Forest has won the Region IV Tournament, and the third straight in which Wake Forest has won the regional Best Brief award.
+By winning the Region IV Tournament, the team earned a spot in the National Moot Court Finals, when the top two teams from all fifteen regions will compete in New York City on February 9-12.
+This is the third straight year in which Wake Forest has won the Region IV Tournament, and the second straight in which Wake Forest has won the regional Best Brief award.